 The query was simple, Where do you live?
 My address as an answer was ample, But, that was not all I could give.
 With some I share a home, With others, a deep connection, I live in their hearts and mind, In thoughts loving, sweet and kind.
-They live in mine, I might not with them dine, But they live in my dream(s), In my prayers and when I beam.
-You too might in several places reside, No single address can fully describe, Where all a person might thrive, Residing in fond feelings is no lesser than a hive.
-Relations can survive any distance, If feelings are true-with or without diction, Power of telepathic connection(s), Are a boon and a benediction.
+They live in mine, I might not with … Continue reading Living in Hearts

 Category: love and loving